Jatin–Lalit: Musical career

+The duo has been accused of plagiarism.
+Indian music critic Karthik Srinivasan, on his website ItwoFS, which tracks plagiarism in the Indian film music industry, lists 23 such tunes.
+Among those is Suno Zara from the movie Bada Din (1998) allegedly taken from Anne Murray’s You Needed Me (1978).

 The separation and reunion

 After working for almost 16 years together, they announced that they would be parting ways due to personal problems.
 Reasons for the separation still are unknown.

 In February 2020, the Jatin–Lalit duo came together and organised a concert in Mumbai which was very well received and in which numerous leading Bollywood singers performed.

 Solo careers

 Lalit and Jatin have continued to compose separately.

 Lalit scored the 2007 film, Life Mein Kabhie Kabhiee, Showbiz, Horn Ok Pleassss and Dulha Mil Gaya.

 Jatin composed the score for Saurav Shukla's film, I Am 24, starring Neha Dhupia and Rajat Kapoor.
 It is a Planman Motion Films Presentation.

 He composed for Raja Sen's film Krishnakanter Will.
 "I am working on the number.
 I am trying to make it in such a way that it goes along with the novel written by Bankimchandra Chattopadhyay.
 The song will be melody-based," says Jatin.
 He recorded an album for the president of the Indian Business and Professional Council, Abbas Ali Mirza.
 He is doing the Music for Kundan Shah's next.
 Considering the strong track record Jatin–Lalit had with Kundan Shah, this film could be the next Kabhi Haa Kabhi Naa for Jatin.
 Jatin is working on the maiden venture of Gazebo Entertainment's "Saturday Night".

 Lalit composed the song "Munni Badnaam Hui" for Dabangg (2010).
 The song has become hugely popular among the masses.
 He won the Filmfare Award for Best Music Director with Sajid–Wajid in 2011 for the soundtrack of the film, particularly for its quirky lyrics and dancing choreography.